Written by Guy McAllister, Director, Privacy & Security - iatricSystems

 Where to start to meet regulatory requirements:

-If you want to learn more about how to secure access to your network and how to manage vendor (and remote employee) access, join me for the live webinar "Take Control of Remote Access to Your Network" on July 25th at 2pm ET.
+If you want to learn more about how to secure access to your network and how to manage remote vendor (and employee) access, check out this short video Secure Remote Access to Your Network, and then contact us at firstname.lastname@example.org to talk to our experts about your remote access challenges.